Karina Báez

-Karina Paola Báez Trujillo (born 14 December 1976) is a Mexican football manager.
-Báez was most recently the manager of Club Universidad Nacional of the Liga MX Femenil.
+Karina Paola Báez Trujillo (born 7 November 1984) is a Mexican football manager.
+She is currently the interim head coach for Chicago Stars FC of the National Women's Soccer League (NWSL).

 Career

 In 2018, Báez assistant was put in charge as one of the assistant coaches for Pachuca.

 In 2019, Báez became the assistant coach for UANL.

 In 2021, Báez was named the head coach of Club Universidad Nacional.
 Báez was sacked 20 October 2022.

+On August 12, 2026, Báez was named the interim head coach of NWSL club Chicago Stars FC after having previously served as an assistant coach for the club since 2024.